 Young is perhaps most successful in firmly integrating the experiences of continental English Catholic exiles alongside their counterparts in England.
 Moreover, Young’s analysis reveals a great deal about the internal stresses and anxieties of the community.
 Such tensions are visible from the first chapter in the examination of 16th- and 17th-century definitions of ‘superstition’.
 Young is certainly talented in making complex scientific and intellectual discourse easy to follow as he compares Catholic and Protestant views, and challenges a ‘historiography that sees everything in the early modern world as an expression of religious conflict [which] has led some to assume that beliefs essentially unrelated to Catholicism were an expression of religious survival’ (p.
 35).
 Young also traces a persistent strand of moderate scepticism from the early modern to an era of ‘Catholic Enlightenment’ in chapter two, which was visible in the debates between Jansenists, Jesuits, Blackloists, Cisalpines and Ultramontanes.

 Chapter three explores Catholic encounters with ghosts, considering narratives and oral traditions from the Reformation to the Romantic.
 Ghosts are noted to have issued warnings and prophecies, and such accounts have been interpreted by scholars such as Keith Thomas as upholding social norms and promoting certain moral behaviours.
-Yet whilst remaining didactic, Young highlights that often accounts were recorded for the purposes of a self-conscious demonstration of life after death.
+Yet Young highlights that often accounts, whilst remaining didactic, were recorded for the purposes of a self-conscious demonstration of life after death.
 Most pointedly, Young finds little difference between Catholic and Protestant interpretations of ghostly apparitions, particularly from the 17th century.
 He reveals that ghost stories rarely incorporated explicit doctrinal elements, and highlights the problem with the assumption among contemporary Protestants that people believed in ghosts because of the Catholic belief in purgatory, by emphasising the possibility that it might have been the other way around, i.e. the doctrine of purgatory allowed the church to accommodate ‘folkloric’ beliefs about ghosts that people held anyway (p.
 89).
-Moreover, Young emphasises that English Catholic writers on purgatory made no mention of ghosts (p.
+Moreover, Young emphasises that English Catholic writers on purgatory made little mention of ghosts (p.
 97) but when they did the stories were most often intended to confirm the faith of Catholics rather than convert.
-In the 18th century Young brings to our attention a ‘new kind’ of ghost narrative within the Catholic community, which came to ‘reassure and comfort as much as admonish and avenge’ (p.
+Young brings to our attention a ‘new kind’ of ghost narrative within the Catholic community in the 18th century, which came to ‘reassure and comfort as much as admonish and avenge’ (p.
 104).
-This sustained into the beginning of the next century, as ghost stories often were intriguing ‘curiosities’ as much as ‘fearful testimonies of divine providence’ (p.
+This continued into the beginning of the next century, as ghost stories often were intriguing ‘curiosities’ as much as ‘fearful testimonies of divine providence’ (p.
 114).

 - Eamon Duffy, Fires of Faith: Catholic England under Mary Tudor (New Haven, CT, 2009).Back to (2)